icons8/free/src/cs/Free.Scripts/Header.md

 A FREE file is a ZIP archive with the following structure:

-- Pages — folder with JSON files containing layer structure and properties.
+- `pages` — folder with JSON files containing layer structure and properties.
-- Images — folder with raster assets.
+- `images` — folder with raster assets.
 PNG, JPG, BMP, WEBP, GIF, TIFF, and ICO are supported.
-- Fonts — folder with fonts embedded into the document, if any.
+- `fonts` — folder with fonts embedded into the document, if any.
-- document.json — file with document info data.
+- `document.json` — file with document info data.
-- foreign.json — file with objects from shared libraries.
+- `foreign.json` — file with objects from shared libraries.
-- meta.json — file with app version, file format, last saved by, when, and other info.
+- `meta.json` — file with app version, file format, last saved by, when, and other info.
-- preview.png — a preview of the file.
+- `preview.png` — a preview of the file.

 Lunacy has the support for the Sketch format from the very beginning.
 Including both opening and saving such files.
 It's actually a great format with lots of advantages (JSON, everything bundled in a ZIP archive, extensions via UserInfo, a time-proved data structure, and many others) but over time, we've accumulated a long list of drawbacks that have been limiting Lunacy’s growth.